Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons30.md

 - Like its name suggests, the `Supernode` ensures data from the blockchain is `always up-to-date and readily available`.
 Using the Supernode as a foundation, Alchemy has built the *Enhanced APIs—a set of APIs that makes pulling data from the blockchain a breeze*.
 - To put it simply, the Alchemy Supernode sits at the core of its ecosystem, powering up functionalities like Enhanced APIs and monitoring tools while supporting multiple chains.
 - What follows is a step-by-step guide on how to create a new account on Alchemy and leverage this platform to its full extent:

+## Creating a New Account on Alchemy
+- Creating an account on Alchemy is not only easy but also completely free.
+You can also freely scale your applications up using the platform's generous premium plans.

+- Step 1: Navigate to Alchemy.com

+>> Head over to [Alchemy.com](https://alchemy.com/) and create a new account.

+- Step 2: Create a New Application

+>> Once you have signed in, `create a new application`.

+>> Next, give your application a `name` and a `description`.
+Then, `select a chain and network`.
+Alchemy currently supports the majority of EVM-compatible chains, including:

+1. Ethereum
+2. Polygon (POS)
+3. Zkevm
+4. Optimism
+5. Astar
+6. Solana (non-EVM chain)